-The interest element of the finance cost is charged to the income statement over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.
+Lease liabilities are included in 'other liabilities'.
+The finance cost on the lease liabilities is charged to income statement over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.